sst/guide/_examples/how-to-use-lambda-layers-in-your-serverless-app.md

 $ cd layer-chrome-aws-lambda
 ```

 By default our app will be deployed to an environment (or stage) called `dev` and the `us-east-1` AWS region.
-This can be changed in the `sst.tson` in your project root.
+This can be changed in the `sst.json` in your project root.

 ```json
 {